maueroats/teaching/content/intermediate-cs/ch22a/95-rec-quiz-2.md

 1. Build up to all of the flavors by first picking a single flavor and creating a cone for only that flavor.
 2. Write checks as we have discussed in class.
 It is worth your time!
+3. Permitted resources: Picturing Programs book and Racket Help Desk.
+No old homework or notes.

 ## Grading